Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/Lvl 5/DND Session 38.md

 ---
 We open session with the light of the Eldritch moon descending....
 Madness rolls ensue!
-- Aand Dur'zoga fails!
+- And Dur'zoga fails!
 Badly!
 - She responds to the party now in another language!
 (What language?)
 Marinus passes the wisdom saving throw
 Grey talks his way out of it